OceanJet/OceanJet.github.io/index.md

 -------|------
 OceanJet 8 | Our First Vessel
 OceanJet 888 | Our Second vessel, includes a larger capacity for business class.
+OceanJet 1 | _A Fast vessel, it'll get you there quicker_.
+With only internal seating, you'll be travelling in comfort.

 ---
 # Feedback